-This is my mum’s signature dish in which she poured a generous amount of love while it was being made.
-Naturally, our mouths would start watering at the thought of this exotic dish and wished that mum would make it everyday!
-Yet, we were privileged to devour it only on special occasions or on Sundays as a special treat for the family or friends who stopped by.
+This is my mum’s signature dish in which she poured a generous amount of love while making it, so, needless to say, that it always came out the best!
+However, she only made it on special occasions or on Sundays as a special treat for the family or friends who stopped by.

-Unlike the usual biryani dishes, this is very light on the tummy due to the minimum oil amount used.
-Also, the cooking process is very simple and easy; any novice could come out with the mounthwatering results in his/her first attempt.
+Unlike the usual biryani dishes, the cooking process is very simple and easy; any novice could come out with the mouthwatering results in his/her first attempt.

 Mint chutney and chicken gravy are the best accompaniments for this dish and mint, being a medicinal food digester can work wonders.
 Recipe of these are given below;